 Missouri's environmental laws and regulations relating to waste management include federal requirements the department has adopted and other requirements Missouri has added.
 The Missouri Hazardous Waste Management Commission has the authority to adopt, amend or repeal standards, rules and regulations to implement, enforce and carry out the provisions of the state's hazardous waste laws.
 This includes any federal regulations where state adoption is required by EPA to ensure the state program remains equivalent to the federal program.
 The Solid Waste Advisory Board advises the department on various solid waste management issues.
 State regulations are codified in the Missouri Code of State Regulations (CSR).
 The Missouri Department of Natural Resources is charged with administering the state regulations found in Title 10 of the CSR.
 For information about the status of the department's proposed rules that are in the rule development process, please visit the department's Regulatory Action Tracking System.

-- Missouri Hazardous Waste Management Law - This law creates the state equivalent to the federal RCRA Subtitle C requirements, along with other requirements Missouri has added.
+- Missouri Hazardous Waste Management Law - sections 260.350 to 260.433, RSMo - This law creates the state equivalent to the federal RCRA Subtitle C requirements, along with other requirements Missouri has added.
 This law addresses hazardous waste management, permitting, inspection, enforcement and investigation and cleanup of hazardous waste and hazardous substance releases.
 EPA delegated authority to the department to provide oversight for and enforce most of the RCRA Subtitle C equivalent requirements in Missouri.
 The department inspects RCRA Subtitle C regulated facilities to make sure they are following the state-equivalent of the federal requirements the department adopted.

-- Missouri Solid Waste Management Law - This law creates the state equivalent to the federal RCRA Subtitle D requirements, along with other requirements Missouri has added.
+- Solid Waste Management Law - sections 260.200 to 260.345, RSMo - This law creates the state equivalent to the federal RCRA Subtitle D requirements, along with other requirements Missouri has added.
 This law addresses solid waste management, permitting, inspection, enforcement and investigation and cleanup of solid waste.
 EPA delegated authority to the department to provide oversight for and enforce most of the RCRA Subtitle D equivalent requirements in Missouri.
 The department inspects RCRA Subtitle D regulated facilities to make sure they are following the state-equivalent of the federal requirements the department adopted.

-- Petroleum Storage Tank Law - This law creates the state equivalent to the federal RCRA Subtitle I requirements, along with other requirements Missouri has added.
+- Underground and Petroleum Storage Tanks - Regulation - sections 319.100 to 319.137, RSMo - This law creates the state equivalent to the federal RCRA Subtitle I requirements, along with other requirements Missouri has added.
 This law addresses managing and removing petroleum storage tanks and cleanup of leaking petroleum storage tanks.
 EPA delegated authority to the department to provide oversight for and enforce most of the RCRA Subtitle I equivalent requirements in Missouri.
 The department inspects RCRA Subtitle I regulated facilities to make sure they are following the state-equivalent of the federal requirements the department adopted.